Disability Action Plans

 He rauemi tino whai tikanga ngā Mahere Mahi Whaikaha e taunaki ai ngā whakahaere mātauranga matua (ngā TEO) i tā rātou tautoko i ngā ākonga whaikaha.

-To encourage and support TEOs to take a strong and proactive approach to improving outcomes for disabled learners, the Tertiary Education Commission (TEC) is initiating a new Investment Plan requirement – Disability Action Plans (DAPs).
+To encourage and support TEOs to take a strong and proactive approach to improving outcomes for disabled learners, in 2022 the Tertiary Education Commission (TEC) introduced a new Investment Plan requirement – Disability Action Plans (DAPs).

-Introducing DAPs in the 2022 investment round is part of the Government’s move to ensure TEOs meet their responsibilities under the United Nations Convention on the Rights of Persons with Disabilities.
+Requiring DAPs as part of the investment round is part of the Government’s move to ensure TEOs meet their responsibilities under the United Nations Convention on the Rights of Persons with Disabilities.

 What is a Disability Action Plan?